tweag/python-monorepo-example/content/blog/2020-04-16-exceptions-in-haskell.md

 ---
-title: "The three kinds of Haskell exceptions <br/>and how to use them"
+title: "The three kinds of Haskell exceptions  and how to use them"
 shortTitle: "The three kinds of Haskell exceptions"
 author: Arnaud Spiwack
-tags: haskell
+tags: [haskell]
 description: "Imprecise, synchronous, asynchronous exceptions: what do they mean, and what to do with them."
 ---